intvnut/chisel-gcd-example/README.md

 and output.

-The original verison (retained as `DecoupledGcdOrig` in `DecoupledGcd.scala`) has a minimum of two dead cycles--one and the start and one at the end--and will not start a new computation before the previous result has been accepted.
+The original verison (retained as `DecoupledGcdOrig` in `DecoupledGcd.scala`) has a minimum of two dead cycles&mdash;one at the start and one at the end&mdash;and will not start a new computation before the previous result has been accepted.

 The modified version will start a new computation whenever there is a buffered input and the previous output has a buffer to flow into.